Your cookie preferences

 See below for some tips that could help improve your credit score, but remember that doing so does not guarantee that your credit rating will be good enough to secure a bank account with all the usual features.

-A bad credit bank account may be the best place for you to look first as most of these do not perform any credit checks, and therefore almost guarantee that you will be accepted.
+A bad credit bank account may be the best place for you to look if you can’t get a basic bank account as most of these do not perform any credit checks, and therefore almost guarantee that you will be accepted.
 Nonetheless, a credit report may help you reassess your long term credit options if you think you have bad credit.

 How can I improve my credit rating?